xplorer²

 Color tags are permanent and they are remembered even after you close and restart xplorer².
 Color information is associated with a full path name.
 If you move a colored file to a different folder, thus changing its path, its color will be lost.
 Renaming a file preserves the color.

 The color tag database is stored in the file %APPDATA%\zabkat\TAGDB.BIN.
 A quick way to erase all color tags is to quit xplorer² with <ALT+X> then delete this file — it is important that xplorer² is not running.
 When you restart xplorer² all color tags will be gone.
+Stale (gone) items are removed from the database when you search for tags.
 Color tag borders won't show if you set item icons setting to Plain

 Find color tagged files